-- Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Appendix 1 defines neglect in more detail. - Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams. - The following 3 safeguarding partners are identified in Keeping Children Safe in Education 2023 (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
+Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Appendix 1 defines neglect in more detail.

+Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+This also includes pseudo-images that are computer-generated images that otherwise appear to be a photograph or video.

+- The following 3 safeguarding partners are identified in Keeping Children Safe in Education 2023 (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
 They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs: - The local authority (LA) - A clinical commissioning group for an area within the LA - The chief officer of police for a police area in the LA area